 Can Pendred syndrome be treated?

 To reduce the likelihood of progression of hearing loss, individuals with Pendred syndrome should:

-avoid contact sports that might lead to
+- avoid contact sports that might lead to

-wear head protection when engaged in activities that might lead to head injury
+- wear head protection when engaged in activities that might lead to head injury

 (such as bicycle riding or skiing); and

 Individuals with Pendred syndrome who develop a goiter need to have it checked regularly.
 The goiter in Pendred syndrome is unusual because the thyroid is making the right amount of thyroid hormone but it is growing in size.
 Such a goiter often is called a euthyroid goiter.